sinatra/sinatra/README.pirate.md

 Sinatra is using
 [Rack::Protection](https://github.com/rkh/rack-protection#readme) to defend
-your application against common, opportunistic attacks.
-You can easily disable this behavior (which will open up your application to tons of common vulnerabilities):
+your arrplication against common, opportunistic attacks.
+You can easily disable this behavior (which will open up your arrplication to tons of common vulnerabilities):

 ```ruby